Custom fields will have different configurations based on the type of data stored. This section will focus on four types of custom fields:

 Before configuring custom fields in Slate, carefully consider the data being captured and how it will be leveraged in Slate.

-- Multiple - If a record should only have one value associated with it, set this to Single Value.
+- Multiple - Set this to Single Value.

 The following settings should never be changed after a field is in use: